Table of contents

 - Less heat and, therefore, no need for cooling devices to keep the equipment temperature stable.

 Disadvantages of hard drive mining:

-Some might think that using a solid-state drive (SSDs) might speed up the data block generation process, but the performance of the storage device doesn’t influence the reward of hard drive mining.
+Some might think that solid-state drives (SSDs) might speed up the data block generation process, but the storage device’s performance doesn’t influence the reward of hard drive mining.

-SSD will only finish the initial plotting process faster, but the mining will still be the same.
-Also, SSDs have a much shorter service life than hard disk drives, while each gigabyte will have a higher cost.
+Solid-state drives will only finish the initial plotting process faster, but the mining will still be the same.
+Also, SSDs have a much shorter service life than hard disk drives, while each gigabyte will cost more.

-Burst is a proof-of-capacity crypto that can be mined using a set of HDDs with a large capacity.
-High-performance mining can be ensured by using a higher number of HDDs which, as a result, will produce more mining rewards.
+Burst is considered the proof-of-capacity crypto pioneer that can be mined using a set of HDDs with a large capacity.
+High-performance mining can be ensured by using a higher number of HDDs, which will produce more mining rewards.